astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 ADVISOR.
 Sounds good.
 First, let's agree on some terminology, because a lot of words are getting overloaded a lot.
 Let us call *objects* $o$ any sorts of terms of the object language that we will be manipulating.
-And, for a lack of a better word, let us call *classes* $c$ the "types" that characterize those objects through a typing relation of the form $\Psi \odash o : c$.
+And, for lack of a better word, let us call *classes* $c$ the "types" that characterize those objects through a typing relation of the form $\Psi \odash o : c$.
 It is unfortunate that these names suggest object-orientation, but this is not the intent.